adobe/helix-shared/CONFIGURATION.md

 - we will provide a react example, and put the sources in `./react`
 - all static files will go to `htdocs`
 - all additional openwhisk actions will go to `htdocs/cgi-bin`

-## Discussion: the `code` property

-- the `code` property of a strain is either a giturl string or giturl object (but not an action name).

 ## Discussion: action names